haukex/raspinotes/BaseInstall.md

      - `minicom -D/dev/ttyS0`
      - `screen /dev/ttyS0 19200`

-   - Though the following is a **security risk**, it may be acceptable in certain limited circumstances, such as devices not connected to a network.
+   - Though the following is a **security risk ⚠️**, it may be acceptable in certain limited circumstances, such as devices not connected to a network.
 To prevent being prompted for a password when doing administrative tasks (esp. in the GUI):